Legislative compliance

 Regulatory compliance

-The process for administering and monitoring particular regulatory regimes (for example, the Early Childhood Education and Care Regulatory Authority regulates and monitors early childhood education and care services in NSW).
+The process for administering and monitoring particular regulatory regimes (for example, Early Childhood Education and Care Regulatory Authority regulates and monitors early childhood education and care services in NSW).

 Responsible officer